Key takeaways

 Call your creditors and ask about a payment or hardship plan.
 These plans can reduce interest rates, waive fees, or move due dates to make paying off your balances more manageable.

-Remember, credit card companies will negotiate debt.
-It is better for them to work out a payment plan or settlement with you and get paid than to risk bankruptcy and receiving nothing at all.
+Remember, credit card companies will negotiate.
+It is better for them to work out a payment plan or settlement with you and get paid than to risk bankruptcy and receive nothing at all.

-Consolidating debt can lower your monthly payments and help you repay the money more effectively.
+Consolidating debt can lower your monthly payments and save you money on interest.
 You can take out a personal loan to pay off credit card debt or apply for a balance transfer credit card.
+With a balance transfer card, you move outstanding balances to a new card with a low ot 0% introductory APR.

 You’re digging into a bigger hole when you continue to charge items while paying off debt.
 You will have to pay interest on the new purchases as you continue to pay down your old balance.
-With interest rates at an average of 23% APR, this will add up fast.
+With interest rates on new cards averaging 24.33% APR, according to LendingTree, this will add up quickly.

 To fully commit to repaying debt, you need to stop using credit.
 Cut up your cards or literally freeze them so you won’t be tempted to spend money.
 Stick to debit cards and cash.